aprice/freenote/architecture.md

 marshaling, and includes helpers for generating the most common link relations.

 notes.go and users.go contain helpers for decorating users and notes, respectively.

+debug.go contains a stub handler for `/debug` that always returns 404 and only runs if neither the `debug` nor `dev` build tags are supplied.
+If either is supplied, debug_dev.go will run instead, which routes handlers for expvar and pprof.

 ## Backing Store
 Only two types of data are in the backing store, users and notes.
 These can be